 Coconut Fiber Bedding

 The stringy fiber pieces on the outside of a coconut, also known as the husk, are yet another choice for Savannah monitor bedding.
-Coconut fiber is often sold in expandable bricks or bags of loose material and are popular with reptiles who enjoy high humidity environments.
-The gardening industry also sells a variety but it often has fertilizer in it that can harm reptiles so this should be avoided.
+Coconut fiber is often sold in expandable bricks or bags of loose material and is popular with reptiles who enjoy high humidity environments.
+The gardening industry also sells a variety, but it often has fertilizer in it that can harm reptiles and should be avoided.

 04 of 10